Affirm/affirm-ios-sdk/README.md

 AffirmCheckout *checkout = [AffirmCheckout checkoutWithItems:@[item] shipping:shipping totalAmount:price];

-// initialize an AffirmCheckoutViewController with the checkout object and present it AffirmCheckoutViewController *checkoutVC = [AffirmCheckoutViewController startCheckout:checkout checkoutType:AffirmCheckoutTypeAutomatic delegate:self];
+// initialize an AffirmCheckoutViewController with the checkout object and present it AffirmCheckoutViewController *checkoutVC = [AffirmCheckoutViewController startCheckout:checkout checkoutType:AffirmCheckoutTypeAutomatic useVCN:NO delegate:self];
 [self presentViewController:checkoutVC animated:true completion:nil];
 ```

-The flow ends once the user has successfully confirmed the checkout, canceled the checkout, or encountered an error in the process.
+The flow ends once the user has successfully confirmed the checkout or vcn checkout, canceled the checkout, or encountered an error in the process.
 In each of these cases, Affirm will send a message to the AffirmCheckoutDelegate along with additional information about the result.

 ### Charge authorization